Economic strategy: 2023-2030

 The Levelling Up White Paper also commits to greater levels of public innovation spending outside of the Greater South East.
-Innovation is an important driver of economic growth and supporting greater levels of innovation has the potential to play a key role in achieving our ambitions for the Staffordshire economy.
+Innovation is an important driver of economic growth and increased productivity, thereby supporting greater levels of innovation has the potential to play a key role in achieving our ambitions for the Staffordshire economy.

 Here we set out the key priorities that we will strive to deliver, with our sights on achieving our long-term vision and ambitions for the Staffordshire economy, whilst meeting our targets for addressing climate change.
-These priorities do not represent all that we do and will do over the lifetime of the Strategy but show those areas of work that will be our focus and what we most want to achieve.
+These priorities do not represent all that we do and will do over the lifetime of the strategy but show those areas of work that will be our focus and what we most want to achieve.